neicnordic/neic-sda/docs/guides/deploy-k8s.md

 - `global.shovel.port`: The port on which the shovel server is running
 - `global.shovel.user`: The username to authenticate with the shovel server
 - `global.shovel.vhost`: The virtual host on the shovel server

+### Database chart

+Below is a minimal list of variables that need to be configured in the [values.yml](https://github.com/neicnordic/sensitive-data-archive/blob/main/charts/sda-db/values.yaml) file of the `SDA Database` Helm chart in order to achieve a working deployment.
+Detailed documentation on all of the chart's variables can be found [here](https://github.com/neicnordic/sensitive-data-archive/tree/main/charts/sda-db).

+- `global.postgresAdminPassword`: The password for the postgres admin user
+- `global.tls.clusterIssuer`: The cluster issuer for TLS
+- `global.tls.secretName`: The name by which the kubernetes secret for TLS is referenced in the Helm charts

 ## Security issues